mykelalvis/FT/Traveller/WORKING/Mongoose/Secrets of the Ancients.md

 11,13,14,15 and 32 are partially destroyed, breached during the attack on the ship 300,000 years ago and were never repaired.
 They are open to the atmosphere of the gas giant.
 A Traveller entering one of these capsules without an HEV suit or battle dress suffers 2D damage per round and must make a Difficult (10+) STR check to move.
 Armor other than a HEV suit, battle dress or similar provides no protection against the intense pressure.

 14 – NEXUS 1 This capsule is partially destroyed.
 Iris hatches lead to capsules A, 11, 12 and 13.
-The iris hatch leading to Capsule A (the bridge) is marked with an impressive glyph that the Travellers have not seen anywhere else on the ship – clearly, whatever is behind the hatch door is very important.
+The iris hatch leading to CapsuleA (the bridge) is marked with an impressive glyph that the Travellers have not seen anywhere else on the ship – clearly, whatever is behind the hatch door is very important.

 #### Random Encounters

 2D Encounter 2– 3 2D wreck darters, lurking in the shadows.
 4 –5 The ship shudders as another hydrogen squall strikes it.
 Roll 1D.
 1–2: The lights go out.
 3 – 4: Artificial gravity in the capsule switches off for 2D rounds.
 5–6: The capsule is cracked and the high-pressure atmosphere outside starts to push in.
 The capsule repairs itself in 1D minutes.
 6–7 A lone wreck darter.
 8 – 9 The Travellers find a single Ancients artefact (see page 113).
 10–11 The Travellers find a cache of D3 Ancients artefacts (see page 113).
 12 A treasure trove of 2D Ancients artefacts (see page 113).

-(^14162122) 23 24 26 31 33 34 35 36 42 56 43 45
+(^14162122) 23 24 26 31 33 34 35 36 42 56 43 45 (^4651) B
-(^4651) B
 52 54 53 D
 C 55 to A
 to B